 - What will you use the attorney for?
-Unless a major accident happens, most people need an attorney once every few years.
+Unless a major accident happens, most people only need an attorney once every few years.
 If this is true for you, having an attorney on retainer may not be a financially sound decision.

 - Check your insurance policies.
 Most insurance policies, including auto and homeowner's insurance, will pay for an attorney should you be involved in an accident.
 If this is so, there is no need to pay an attorney as additional insurance against these lawsuits.

 - Check your employee benefits.
-If you are an employee of a large company, or a member of a union, a lawyer on call may be part of your benefits.
-These attorneys can handle most routine legal matters, such as wills and real estate transactions, as well as certain law suits.
+If you are an employee of a large company or a member of a union, a lawyer on call may be part of your benefits.
+These attorneys can handle most routine legal matters, such as wills and real estate transactions, as well as certain lawsuits.
 Paying another lawyer on retainer when you already have one through your employer usually does not make financial sense.

 Finally, don't be confused by the terms "retainer" or "retainer agreement."
 Generally, these are not the same as having a lawyer "on retainer."
 When you “retain” a lawyer, that simply means that you are hiring them, and the money you paid to the attorney is known as “the retainer.”
 The agreement signed when someone hires an attorney is called the retainer agreement.